Don't Teach Your Agents Karate

 Compare that to an environment variable containing the raw API key that the agent reads directly.
 A compromised agent with that pattern gets the credential itself, forever, until someone rotates it manually.

-If an agent’s protocols include mcp, the controller also creates an MCPServerRegistration.
-This registers the agent’s tools with the MCP Gateway, which aggregates tools from multiple agents into a single /mcp endpoint with prefix-based routing and per-agent tool filtering.
+If an agent speaks MCP, the controller also creates an MCPServerRegistration.
+This registers the agent’s tools with the MCP Gateway, which aggregates tools from multiple MCP servers behind a single /mcp endpoint.
+A router parses the tool name prefix and sends each call to the right backend.

-The MCP Gateway CRD isn’t installed on every cluster, so the controller checks for it and skips if it’s missing.
+The MCP Gateway CRD isn’t installed on every cluster.
+The controller checks for it and skips if missing.
 It logs a message and moves on.
 No crash, just “MCP not available, skipping.”

 Lifecycle management

 Everything the controller generates has an owner reference pointing back to the source CRD.
-Delete an AgentCard and the HTTPRoute, AuthPolicy, RateLimitPolicy, and ConfigMap all cascade-delete automatically.
+Delete an AgentCard and the HTTPRoute cascades.
+Delete an AgentPolicy and the AuthPolicy, RateLimitPolicy, NetworkPolicy, and ConfigMap all cascade-delete automatically.
 Recreate the AgentCard and the controller regenerates everything within seconds.

 This matters when agents are ephemeral.
 A scale-to-zero agent that wakes up on demand gets its full security posture reconstructed as part of the reconciliation loop.
 No manual cleanup, no orphaned resources.